For general media inquiries, please submit your request to Harvey Potts at (541) 826-9220 or email here.

 Several qualities differentiate Dogs for Better Lives from other similar nonprofit service/assistance dog organizations:

-- 40 year rich history of rescuing and placing dog nationally across the United States.
+- Nationally renown, accredited, and the recipient of several prestigious awards, DBL has a 40-year rich history of rescuing and placing dogs all across the United States.

-- We were the first organization in North America to professionally train and place Hearing Dogs, and have been continuously doing so since 1977.
+- DBL was the first organization in North America to professionally train and place Hearing Dogs, and have been continuously doing so since 1977.

-- We rescue and professionally train dogs to be Hearing and Program Assistance Dogs.
+- DBL rescues and professionally trains dogs to be Hearing and Program Assistance Dogs.

-- The client is not required to come to us.
-Dogs for Better Live’s professional training staff travel to the client’s location, to spend a week with them during their Assistance Dog placement.
+- The client is not required to come to Dogs for Better Lives.
+DBL professional training staff travel to the client’s location, to spend a week with them during their Assistance Dog placement.